Education appreciates over time

 Thanks in part to a drive toward automation and the adoption of technologies such as generative artificial intelligence, employers estimate 44% of workers’ skills will be disrupted over the next five years, according to the WEF’s Future of Jobs Report 2023.
 Six-in-10 workers will also require retraining between now and 2027.

-Microcredentials “have the potential to accelerate skills-based talent management and open new pipelines of talent,” the report says.
+Microcredentials “have the potential to accelerate skills-based talent management and open new pipelines of talent,” according to the report.

 They may be able to open up new career pathways — and higher earning potential — to those who don’t have a college degree (or can’t afford one).